Thatcher-era chancellor Nigel Lawson dies at age of 91

 Nigel Lawson, the Conservative former chancellor, has died at the age of 91.

-Father to six children, including celebrity cook Nigella Lawson and journalist Dominic Lawson, Mr Lawson represented the constituency of Blaby from 1974 to 1992, before sitting in the House of Lords until his retirement in December.
+Father to six children, including celebrity cook Nigella and journalist Dominic, Lawson represented the constituency of Blaby from 1974 to 1992, before sitting in the House of Lords until his retirement in December.

-He served in Margaret Thatcher’s cabinet throughout the 1980s, working closely with the prime minister on many of her economic reforms, which significantly reshaped Britain.
+He served in Margaret Thatcher’s cabinet throughout the 1980s, and is closely associated with the economic reforms and privatisation policies which marked her premiership and significantly reshaped Britain.

 Prior to entering politics aged 42, Lawson was a journalist, and worked as editor of The Spectator.

-Prime minister Rishi Sunak and his predecessor Boris Johnson were among prominent Conservative MPs to pay tribute to Lawson on Monday night after news broke of his death.
+Rishi Sunak and his predecessor Boris Johnson were among prominent Conservative MPs to pay tribute to Lawson on Monday night after news broke of his death.

 Mr Johnson described him as “a fearless and original flame of free-market Conservatism”.